-The 2.2% (minimum $300 per month) interest rate is slightly lower than the SingLife Account.
+The 2.2% (minimum $300 per month) interest rate is slightly higher than the SingLife Account.

 However, you will forfeit your bonus interest if you make any withdrawals from the SAYE Account.
 This is a great deterrence that prevents you from touching the money in the account!

 As such, the SAYS Programme allows you to use the SAYE Account like a short-term endowment plan.
 This will help you to be more disciplined when saving for your short term goal.

 To summarise, here’s a diagram of the 4-account strategy:

 How much should I be placing into each account?

 Here are some possible scenarios that you may have: